BEST OF

 The Sabaei and Homeritae (Himyarites) were from very early times down to the sixth century A.D. a powerful and prosperous people, governed by their own kings, and dwelling in the most fertile district of Arabia, which faces the Indian Ocean, and extends as far as the Persian Gulf.
 The highest point of their wealth and power was attained by the Himyarite dynasty, which ruled the land between the fourth century B.C. and circ.
 A.D.
 120. Their earliest coins belong to the fourth and third centuries B.C., and consist of imitations of the older Athenian silver money, which probably found its way across the desert by the caravan route from the prosperous seaport of Gaza, where, as we have already seen, the money of Athens was also imitated.
 Most of these coins which come to us from Southern Arabia bear, in addition to the Athenian types, Himyarite letters or inscriptions, and sometimes an inscription in an unknown character.
 A small class have on the obverse, instead of the head of Athena, a beardless male head (Kubitschek, Pl.
 XIV.
 13, 14).
 In the second century B.C. the Athenian types appear to have been temporarily superseded by those of Alexander the Great, then predominate in all the markets of the ancient world, a tetradrachm having been discovered by me, which bears, in the Himyarite character, the name of a king called Abyatha (Num.
 Chron., 1880, Pl.
 XV.
 3).

 In the second half of the first century B.C. the Athenian tetradrachms of the 'new style ', with the Owl standing on an Amphora, served as models for the coinage of the Sabaean kings, as is proved by the important Find of San 'â (B. V. Head, Num.
 Chron., N. S. xviii.
 273).
 Of this later gold and silver currency there are several series, the earlier bearing on the obverse a head of Augustus, and are doubtless copied from Roman coins, which must have become known in Southern Arabia at the time of the expedition of Aelius Gallus into that country in B.C.
 24. The inscriptions on these coins consist of monograms in the Himyaritic character, and of a second legend in an unknown character.
 After the Christian era the Himyarite coinage loses much of its importance, and the execution becomes more and more barbarous.
-To this later period belong small coins with local types—Beardless head, rev. Bucranium or Antelope 's head; and Beardless head on both sides, with name of mints Raidan, Na 'am, Ya 'ub, &c.
+To this later period belong small coins with local types—Beardless head, rev. Bucranium or Antelope 's head; and Beardless head on both sides, with name of mints Raidan, Na 'am, Ya 'ub, etc.

 Arabia, one of the largest regions of Asia, between Egypt and India, divided nominally into three parts - Felix, Deserta, and Petraea; bounded by Syria and Mesopotamia on the north; by the Arabian Gulf or Red Sea on the west; and by the Indian Ocean (Erythraum Mare) on the south.